bayou-brogrammer/bayou-brogrammer.github.io/content/bevy_gol_explore_part_1.md

 We then pull the pipeline cache to create our pipelines and pull our shader from the asset's folder.

+## Compute Shaders

+> A compute shader is simply a shader that allows you to leverage the GPU's parallel computing power for arbitrary tasks.
+You can use them for anything from creating a texture to running a neural network.
+I'll get more into how they work in a bit, but for now suffice to say that we're going to use them to create the vertex and index buffers for our terrain.
+> As of writing, compute shaders are still experimental on the web.
+You can enable them on beta versions of browsers such as Chrome Canary and Firefox Nightly.
+Because of this I'll cover a method to use a fragment shader to compute the vertex and index buffers after we cover the compute shader method.

 ```rust
     let init_pipeline = pipeline_cache.queue_compute_pipeline(ComputePipelineDescriptor {
         layout: vec![texture_bind_group_layout.clone()],